VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Creating a datasource may require [specific permissions](https://grafana.com/docs/grafana/latest/administration/data-source-management/).
 If you don't see an option to create a data source - try contacting system administrator.

+Grafana playground is available for viewing at our [sandbox](https://play-grafana.victoriametrics.com).

 ## How to upgrade VictoriaMetrics

 VictoriaMetrics is developed at a fast pace, so it is recommended periodically checking [the CHANGELOG page](https://docs.victoriametrics.com/CHANGELOG.html) and performing regular upgrades.